RnewGrab Deal : Flat 23% off on live classes + 2 free self-paced courses as a bonus! - SCHEDULE CALL Rnew

 For the REPLACE function, the second argument does not match the value in the first argument in the same order, so it will not replace the string but return the original string without performing any operation on it.

-For the TRANSLATE function, it will work on character instead of the whole string.
-As all characters in the second argument are available in the original string too, so the final output is processed as 654 in this case.
+For the TRANSLATE function, it will work on characters instead of the whole string.
+As all characters in the second argument are available in the original string, the final output is processed as 654 in this case.

 Moving ahead, let us see how these functions work for the non-contiguous strings.
-Similar to the previous example, you will get the different result but the string is non-contiguous here.
+Similar to the previous example, you will get a different result, but the string is non-contiguous here.

 Replace Translate ------- --------- 1car23 4car56

-Here, the REPLACE function will return the original string without performing any update while TRANSLATE function works on characters and replaces values as given in the output.
-With these examples, you must be sure now how REPLACE and TRANSLATE functions work in SQL.
+Here, The REPLACE function scans the input string for every instance of the old substring and substitutes it with the new string.
+In the given scenario, when the statement is executed, all instances of "bar" are replaced with "foo," resulting in the string "foo foo foo."
+Returns the original string without performing any update.
+At the same time, the TRANSLATE function works on characters and replaces values as given in the output.
+With these examples, you must know how SQL's REPLACE and TRANSLATE functions work.
 You can quickly decide which fits your requirements the most.
-There is one more example where arguments are of different length or we can say there is a discrepancy in the number of characters for various arguments.
+There is one more example where arguments are of different lengths, or we can say there is a discrepancy in the number of characters for various arguments.
 Here, the first argument contains fewer characters when compared to the second argument.

 SELECT REPLACE('123','1234','4567') AS Replace, TRANSLATE('123','1234','4567') AS Translate;

-In the first case, REPLACE function returns the original string while the TRANSLATE function will replace the string based on characters value instead of looking at the length of parameters.
-For the TRANSLATE function, it does not matter either second argument contains more characters or not.
-The most important thing is that characters should be the same as of the original string.
-There are some cases when REPLACE function works more suitably and TRANSLATE function throws an error.
+In the first case, REPLACE function returns the original string while the TRANSLATE function will replace the string based on the characters value instead of looking at the length of parameters.
+For the TRANSLATE function, it does not matter whether the second argument contains more characters or not.
+The most important thing is that characters should be the same as the original string.
+There are some cases when REPLACE function works more suitably, and the TRANSLATE function throws an error.
 In this example, the second argument has a smaller number of characters than the original string, so REPLACE function works suitably here.

 SELECT REPLACE('1234','123','4567') AS Replace;